zidarsk8/ggrc-core/docs/source/frontend/overview.rst

    resolves to a truthy value.
 The filter function is re-run whenever an instance in the source mapping changes, and adds and removes a mapping to that instance accordingly.

--  **Cross** :src:`ggrc/assets/javascripts/models/mappers/cross-list-loader.js`:
-   Similar to Proxy mapping, but joins across other mappings.
-   For example, the result of ``m = Cross("a", "b")`` would be the union of the “b” mappings for every instance in the root object’s “a” result set.